 This is the rate at which your curious visitors become active customers of the product/service.
 This is a critical indicator of how good your onboarding process has been.
 A lower activation rate might be an indication that the onboarding experience of your customers could be better.
 Making changes to the existing onboarding process by identifying the pain points of customers could help in boosting this number.

-But if you are experiencing a good or increasing activation rate, then that means that you are on the right track.
+But if you are experiencing a growing activation rate, that means that you are on the right track.
 This is a good indicator that you have been able to provide a good onboarding experience to your customers.
-It means that you have been successful in convincing potential customers of your product’s value proposition and bringing them to the point where they are willing to take the right action, whatever it is, that signifies activation.
+It means that you have been successful in convincing potential customers of your product’s value proposition.
+This is why they are willing to take the right action, whatever it is, that signifies activation.

 -